Business Technologies Division

 For co-op eligibility requirements, registration policies, program options, and other issues related to the cooperative education program, please refer to the Cooperative Education Program section of the Catalog.

 The Ohio Department of Higher Education developed the Ohio Transfer Module to facilitate transfer of credits from one Ohio public college or university to another.
-The transfer module contains 36 to 40 semester hours of course credits in the areas of English, mathematics, communication, arts and humanities, social and behavioral sciences, and natural and physical sciences.
+The transfer module contains 36 to 40 semester hours of course credits in the areas of communication, mathematics, arts and humanities, social and behavioral sciences, and natural and physical sciences.
 A transfer module completed at one college or university automatically meets the requirements for the transfer module at another college or university once the student is admitted.
 For additional information, see the State of Ohio Policy for Institutional Transfer and the Transfer Module sections of this catalog.

 Associate’s degree programs in the Business Technologies Division contain in their curricula 15 credit hours of general education courses related to the transfer module.
 The Pre-Business Administration and Pre-Nutrition Science degrees contain the entire transfer module.
 Students who wish to complete the transfer module should schedule the additional courses in consultation with their academic advisor.
 Students who transfer to an Ohio public university for baccalaureate degrees will find that the Cincinnati State Associate of Applied Business degree, and other associate’s degrees, combined with a transfer module showing grades of C or higher receives preferential consideration at the receiving institution.